katonage/pluvianus/docs/Usage.md

 * Launch Pluvianus as described above, and open these two files.
 * Launch the `Detrend ΔF/F` menu options to complete the analysis.

-Some functions related to background and residuals are not available or meaningless as background is differently implemented in the CNMFE algorithm.
+Some functions related to background and residuals are not available or meaningless as background is differently implemented in the CNMF-E algorithm.
 CNN prediction value is always 0.

 ## GUI Overview
 The Pluvianus GUI consists of three main panels:

-* Temporal Widget (Top):
+* Temporal widget (Top):
 Displays the activity traces of selected components over time.

+* Spatial widget (Bottom Right):
+Shows the outlines and spatial positions of components.
+An additional spatial widget can be opened by dragging the three dots on the right edge.

-* Scatter Widget (Bottom Left):
+* Scatter widget (Bottom Left):
 Visualizes each component in a 3D scatter plot according to three evaluation metrics.

-* Spatial Widget (Bottom Right):
-Shows the outlines and spatial positions of components.
-An additional Spatial Widget can be opened by dragging the three dots on the right edge.

 ### Temporal Widget
 **Component selection:**<br>
-Select a component using the "Component" spinbox, or by clicking its outline in the Spatial Widget or its point in the Scatter Widget. <br>
+Select a component using the `Component` spinbox, or by clicking its outline in the spatial widget or its point in the scatter widget. <br>
-Cycle through components with the "Up" and "Down" buttons, or with the keyboard arrow keys.
-The order in which components are shown can be changed via the "Order by" dropdown.
+Cycle through components with the `Up` and `Down` buttons, or with the keyboard arrow keys.
+The order in which components are shown can be changed via the `Order by` dropdown.
 This way you can:
 * Iterate through only the good or bad components (`index (Good)` or `index (Bad)`)
 * Go through the components according to their selected metrics
   * `SNR`, `CNN`, `R value`: Refer to the CaImAn documentation for detailed definitions of these metrics.
   * `Compound`: Calculated from the above metrics; it corresponds to a position along the diagonal of the scatter plot.

 **Quantity selection:**<br>
-Under the "Plot" section, you can select the quantities to be plotted for the selected component as a function of frame number.
+Under the `Plot` section, you can select the quantities to be plotted for the selected component as a function of frame number.
 The selected quantities are shown on the vertical axes: the first (blue) on the left, the second (red) on the right.
-* `C`: Denoised calcium trace (Temporal component)
+* `C`: Denoised calcium trace (temporal component)
 * `S`: Spike count estimate
 * `YrA`: Residual of the trace
 * `F0`, `F1`: Background components (temporal)
-* Others if computed (see "Compute" section)
-    * `F_dff`: Estimated ΔF/F trace
+* `F_dff`: Estimated ΔF/F trace (if computed, see the Compute menu section)
 * `Data`: Mean fluorescence of the original movie under the component contour.
-Can be calculated in the compute menu after data array has been loaded.
+Should be calculated in the compute menu after data array has been loaded.

 You can also apply a running average to the data.<br>
-"Y fit all": Rescales the plot vertically to include all traces.
+`Y fit all`: Rescales the plot vertically to include all traces.
 Use this to compare absolute amplitudes of the components.<br>

 **Centering time on activity maximum:**<br>
-"Center": Positions the selected time on the largest peak of the selected component’s activity (maximum of C).
+`Center`: Positions the selected time on the largest peak of the selected component’s activity (maximum of C).
 Use the mouse scroll wheel on the horizontal axis to adjust temporal zoom.<br>
-"Auto": Centers time automatically when a new component is selected. <br>
+`Auto`: Centers time automatically when a new component is selected. <br>

 **Graph interactions:** <br>
 * On the center pane: